phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 ### Software Design Patterns

-**Class fields of type Property**": This pattern is used frequently when we have a class field of type Property, whose value is publicly readonly, but privately settable.
+**Class fields of type Property**: This pattern is used frequently when we have a class field of type Property, whose value is publicly readonly, but privately settable.
 This is accomplished using two class fields, one `public` and one `private`, both of which refer to the same Property instance.
 The field names are similar, with the private field name having an underscore prefix.
 For example: